ttappr/suffix-array/readme.md

 The functions may return `Result` types instead of panicking in the future so if a developer wants to dynamically handle errors and use a larger type on failure, they can.

+A `SuffixArray` struct could be designed to dynamically reallocate to a larger index type if the selected one turns out to be too small.